 “Chat is going to be the next great operating system.
 Apps will come to be thought of as the new browsers; bots will be the new websites.
 This is the beginning of a new Internet.”
 These are the words of KIK CEO Ted Livingston who have launched Bot Store for his messenger platform.

-Many of those in the head of innovative process today agree on this point of view.
+Many of the top executives who deal with the innovative processes today agree on this point of view.
 Even though there’s a lot to be improved in the bot development, results are already quite impressive.
-Bots successfully handle a bunch of tasks which would take an eternity for human (data mining and processing, making predictions).
+Chatbots successfully handle a bunch of tasks which would take an eternity for human (data mining and processing, making predictions).